Drop the Pop Showcase of Ideas

 - Partner with another community organization such as the recreation center, health center or grocery store to find ways to market healthy beverages.

-From Joseph B. Tyrell Elementary School, Fort Smith
+From Joseph Burr Tyrell Elementary School, Fort Smith:

 How much pop will rot my teeth?